 Let’s see how to reheat steak without overcooking it using your oven.

 - Butter or olive oil

 - Set your oven to 250 degrees F and leave it to preheat properly.

 - Get an oven-friendly dish.
 Place a wire rack on the dish and put your steak on top of it.
 You should use a wire rack to let the heat affect both sides of your steak.

 - Let the steak heat for about 20 minutes.
 The time will depend on your steak’s thickness.

 - You can also use a Meater digital thermometer to be certain.
 When the internal thermometer hits 100 to 110 degrees F, the steak is done preheating.

 - If you’re feeling extra feisty and want your steak to be more delicious, you can take the preheating to the stove.

 - Heat up one tablespoon of olive oil or butter in a skillet.
 Put your steak on the oil and sear for 2 minutes.
 One minute on each side.

 I prefer this method from time to time because it doesn’t require much attention.
-You don’t have to babysit your steak while it reheats inside the oven.
+You don’t have to babysit your steak while it is reheating inside the oven.